 usergroup must be created in the Azure AD that contains the

-email@example.com member.
-Then, this group must be created for a specific database (i.e. MyDatabase) by Azure AD SQL admin or Azure AD DBO by executing a Transact-SQL
+firstname.lastname@example.org member.
+Then, this group must be created for a specific database (that is, MyDatabase) by Azure AD SQL admin or Azure AD DBO by executing a Transact-SQL

 CREATE USER [usergroup] FROM EXTERNAL PROVIDER statement.
 After the database user is created, then the user